robjhyndman/forecast/cran-comments.md

 ## revdep checks

-All revdeps have been checked.
+All reverse dependencies have been checked.
+There are two packages with check issues caused by this release, which have patches ready to submit.

+These packages which will be patched are:
+* hts
+* forecastHybrid